Modular links: Bunch algorithm and upper volume bounds: An upper volume bound for all modular link complements

 Next, we define the Seifert-fibred space, parent link, and parent manifold of a modular link.
 Let $L$ be a modular link with labelled code words denoted in (\ref{Words}).
 Let $(d_{\#k}, \ldots, d_1)$ be the descending order of the $x$-exponents of all words of $L$, where $\#k$ is the total number of distinct $x$-exponents.
 Let $(a_{1}, \ldots, a_{\#l})$ be the ascending order of the $y$-exponents of all words of $L$, where $\#l$ is the total number of distinct $y$-exponents.

-\begin{definition} The \emph{Seifert-fibred space of the modular link} $L$ is the Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ over a punctured disc, where $\calL_{\textup{SF}}$ is a link in $\SS^3$ consisting of the following link components: \begin{itemize} \item an unknot $U$ that passes through each of the two holes of the Lorenz template once, \item all boundary components of the concentric annuli $A^x_{d_1}$ (furthest from the left hole), \ldots, $A^x_{d_{\#k}}$ (closest to the left hole) embedded in the left ear of the Lorenz template with the left hole of the template as their common centre, and \item all boundary components of the concentric annuli $A^y_{a_1}$ (furthest from the right hole), \ldots, $A^y_{a_{\#l}}$ (closest to the right hole) embedded in the right ear of the Lorenz template with the right hole of the template as their common centre. \end{itemize} \end{definition}
+\begin{definition} The \emph{Seifert-fibred space of the modular link} $L$ is the Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ over a punctured disc, where $\calL_{\textup{SF}}$ is a link in $\SS^3$ consisting of the following link components (see \reffig{LinkCompleInSFSpaceResized_JustSF} for example): \begin{itemize} \item an unknot $U$ that passes through each of the two holes of the Lorenz template once, \item all boundary components of the concentric annuli $A^x_{d_1}$ (furthest from the left hole), \ldots, $A^x_{d_{\#k}}$ (closest to the left hole) embedded in the left ear of the Lorenz template with the left hole of the template as their common centre, that is, a collection of simple closed curves passing through points along the left side of the branch line, and \item all boundary components of the concentric annuli $A^y_{a_1}$ (furthest from the right hole), \ldots, $A^y_{a_{\#l}}$ (closest to the right hole) embedded in the right ear of the Lorenz template with the right hole of the template as their common centre, that is, a collection of simple closed curves passing through points along the right side of the branch line. \end{itemize} \end{definition}

 \begin{remark} The Seifert-fibred space $\SS^3\setminus \calL_{\textup{SF}}$ of the modular link $L$ is a Seifert-fibred space with base space equal to a $2(\#k+\#l)$-punctured disc bounded by $U$. \reffig{LinkCompleInSFSpaceResized} shows an example. \end{remark}